cylc/cylc-doc/src/installation.rst

 .. code-block:: bash

-   cylc resources etc/cylc /path/to/cylc  # should be in $PATH
+   cylc get-resources etc/cylc /path/to/cylc  # should be in $PATH
    chmod +x /path/to/cylc

 Configuration